Counseling and Psychological Services

-The Counseling Center is a place for students to begin exploring personal concerns, family problems, or psychological issues.
-Contact 617-824-8595 to make an appointment.
+Emerson Counseling and Psychological Services (ECAPS) is a place for students to begin exploring personal concerns, family problems, or psychological issues.
+Call 617-824-8595 to make an appointment.

 - Crisis intervention

-The Center employs a short-term counseling model.
-If an assessment indicates that a student’s therapeutic needs are beyond the scope of what the Center is able to offer (e.g., expertise required or frequency of therapeutic contact indicated), the student will be given assistance in securing alternative off-campus therapeutic resources.
+Counseling and Psychological Services employs a short-term counseling model.
+If an assessment indicates that a student’s therapeutic needs are beyond the scope of what we are able to offer (e.g., expertise required or frequency of therapeutic contact indicated), the student will be given assistance in securing alternative off-campus therapeutic resources.

-All services provided at the Counseling Center are free of charge to all full-time undergraduate students and to part-time undergraduate and graduate students who have paid the Student Health Fee.
+All services provided at Counseling and Psychological Services are free of charge to all full-time undergraduate students.
+Services are also free for part-time undergraduate and graduate students who have paid the Student Health Fee.

 216 Tremont Street, Second Floor